wadetregaskis/FoundationExtensions/README.md

 # FoundationExtensions

-A description of this package.
+A miscellaneous collection of extensions to Apple's Foundation framework.